Techserv-krY/EnOcean_ESP8266_Gateway/README.md

 Pass on the telegrams 1 to 1 so that the telegrams can be disassembled and interpreted no matter where.

 Also from the idea with a Raspberry was insufficient for my purpose.
 Why should I use a "power guzzler" like a Rapsberry for a Gateway function, for a small room this is the solution.
 A gateway and immediately a e.g. node red,fhem or ipsymcon server on one device.
-With a house it gets stupider if you have to install several raspberry just to convert the telegrams to wifi.
+With a house it gets stupider if you have to install several raspberry just to convert the telegrams to wifi (yes the repeater function of enocean IS NOT the solution).

 You can use the Enocean Telegram anywhere.
 Establish a TCP connection on port 9999 - and for the diagnostic port 9998.